Article originally published by the Journal GTA: Gestion et technologies agricoles.

 This critical step is key to come up with a client-tailored solution(s).
 Some cases require a multi-step strategy that takes years to achieve.

 “It’s all about identifying the best path for fulfilling as many of the client’s goals as possible.
 We look at the tax laws and everything else that was submitted to us in order to carry out the transfer with as few tax consequences as possible.
-That said, tax experts aren’t miracle workers.
+That said, tax advisors aren’t miracle workers.
 Certain decisions will inevitably have an impact on future generations,” she hastens to add.

 A holistic approach